Bylaws

 Subsection One: Administration

-Following the first election of the Assembly, the President shall convene the inaugural meeting of the Assembly within one (1) month of the conclusion of the election.
-No regular actions may be taken by the Assembly until the completion of all applicable retention votes and appointments have been made.
+Following the first election of the Organizing Committee, the past President shall convene the inaugural meeting of the Organizing Committee.
+No regular actions may be taken by the Organizing Committee until the completion of all applicable retention votes and appointments have been made.

 Existing policies, procedures, and standing rules of the Organization shall continue following the enactment of these Bylaws, unless these Bylaws contravene any lesser document.
 In the event of a contradiction, these Bylaws shall take precedence, and the appropriate authority shall rewrite or nullify the infringing document.